xMakerx/GitHubPortfolio/README.md

 ## Cog Invasion Online
 *A **Disney's Toontown Online** multiplayer fan-game developed from-scratch between 2015 and 2019 using the **Panda3D** game engine.
 While it did feature a public Alpha release, development was canceled after internal staff disagreements and unrealistic ambitions.*

+**NOTE: I also worked on the core game tremendously as well!
+The game has been open-sourced over at: https://github.com/Cog-Invasion-Online** Most of the game is done in Python, so for Java related code look at the login server and launcher programs primarily.

 ### Summary
 A 3D non-profit multiplayer fan-game based off of **Disney's Toontown Online**.
 Players (Toons) battle the Cogs (evil robots that try to make the player go sad) and play fun minigames!